BIOCHEMISTRY OF PARKINSON'S DISEASE

 What matters to Parkinson's Disease are the alpha subunits, because it is actually these that ultimately relieve (or aggravate) Parkinson's disease.
 There are five types:

 The sole purpose of dopamine (or dopamine agonists) stimulating dopamine receptors is to cause the alpha subunits (the active part of G proteins) to break away from the rest of the G protein.
-Without this occurring almost everybody would have Parkinson's disease.
-Once the alpha part of G proteins is released, via cyclic AMP, it takes the final action in the series of event that leads to the ridding of Parkinson's Disease, which is to inhibit the cells it has effect on.
+Once the alpha part of G proteins is released, via cyclic AMP, it takes the final action in the series of biochemical events.